-Students may make social and political thought their main area of interest or may define a more specific focus within this field, especially in connection with critical theory, post-colonialism, French and German philosophy, and Marxism .
-Students are encouraged to combine topics from this area with work in other areas of philosophy, such as philosophy and race, philosophy of law, philosophy of technology, and medicine.
-Interdisciplinary work is also encouraged, particularly at the doctoral level.
-Students may pursue course work in other units or draw on relations faculty have developed with such units as Women’s Studies, Urban Affairs, Sociology, History, English, German, French, American Studies, James Madison, Political Theory, and Social Work.
+Students may make social and political thought their main area of interest or may define a more specific focus within this field, especially in connection with critical theory, post-colonialism, French and German philosophy, and feminist philosophy.
+Students are encouraged to combine topics from this area with work in other areas of philosophy, such as philosophy and race, philosophy of law, philosophy of technology, environmental philosophy, philosophy of science and philosophy of medicine.

-Faculty working in this area include:
+Faculty working in these areas:

 Fred Gifford: Philosophy of biological science and medicine, history and philosophy of science, ethical issues in health care, life, and environmental sciences, and biotechnology.